makrai/notes/galassi1902-attention-overview.md

 * When attention is applied multiple times on the same data, as in sequence-to-sequence models, a useful piece of information could be how much relevance has been given to the input along different iterations
-* e.g. in MT, it is desirable to ensure that all the words of the original phrase are considered
+* eg in MT, it is desirable to ensure that all the words of the original phrase are considered
   * One possibility to maintain this information is to use a suitable structure and provide it as an additional input to the attention model